jimhigson/oboe.js-dissertation/main/main.md

 Under Node.js the code style is more obviously event-based.
 Listeners are normally added using an `.on` method where the event name is a string given as the first argument.
-Adopting this style, my API design for oboe.js also allows events to be added as:
+Adopting this style, Oboe's API design also allows events to be added as:

 ~~~~ {.javascript}
 oboe("resources/someJson.json")